pyronaur/CSS-Style-Switcher/README.md

-I'll start off saying, that you can read more about the script here: http://justnorris.com/css-switch-script/
+*I'll start off saying, that you can read more about the script here: http://justnorris.com/css-switch-script/*

+##Overwiew:
-Overwiew: A Simple PHP Script to switch CSS Styles.
+A Simple PHP Script to switch CSS Styles.
 Support for multiple CSS files at once.
 Has support for default CSS files, additional ones, etc. A pretty neat script and a lot more reliable solution then JavaScript.

-If I may, I'd like to ask just 2 things from you:
-  * Please don't sell the script.
-Link to it, it's free.
-  * Please, if you find use to the script, leave a link in the comments section (at my blog), I'd really like to see it in action :)

-Functionality:
+## Functionality:

   * No PHP Knowledge required at all, No installing, just drop the file in your CSS Folder, and make sure the server supports PHP.
   * Ideal to showcase your work in multiple stylesheets but one HTML File.